 In order to receive a cochlear implant, you must:

 - Be healthy enough to undergo outpatient surgery

-- Get little to no benefit from hearing aids
+- Get little or no benefit from wearing hearing aids

-- Be motivated to have the surgery and work with the implant to learn how to use it
+- Be motivated to have the surgery and be motivated to use the cochlear implant

 Having a cochlear implant increases your risk for meningitis.
-We recommend getting the Prevnar-13 vaccine prior to surgery to reduce this risk.
+We recommend getting the Prevnar-13 and Pneumovax vaccines prior to surgery to reduce this risk.

 The Implant Procedure

 - Lasts 2 to 3 hours

 - Takes place in most patients without an overnight hospital stay